 Target Pufferfish grow to about 6 inches long and require a tank at least 35 inches long to live comfortably.
 Constant strong filtration is needed, and the more the water moves in the aquarium, the better.
 Target Pufferfish are nocturnal predators and become very active at night.
 A moonlight can help you watch your Target puffer hunt.

 Pufferfish can be very rewarding if you’re able to maintain the proper environment for them to grow.
 Many puffers can become quite large, and even the small ones have personalities different from many other types of fish.
-It is challenging to get a large enough tank and to filter it correctly, so it’s a commitment you need to make beforehand as many of these fish last more than five years.
-We recommend one of the smaller breeds, like the Dwarf Puffer, if you’re new to a pufferfish, while a properly raised MBU Puffer will make you the talk of the aquarium community.
+It is challenging to get a large enough tank and to filter it correctly, so it’s a commitment you need to make beforehand as many of these fish last more than 5 years.
+We recommend one of the smaller breeds, like the Dwarf Puffer, if you’re new to a pufferfish, while a properly raised Mbu Puffer will make you the talk of the aquarium community.

 We hope you have enjoyed reading this guide on freshwater puffer fish and have found a couple of puffers you would like to raise.
 If you have found this guide helpful and learned something new, please share these 11 types of freshwater pufferfish on Facebook and Twitter.